10 ways to get back on your weight loss journey

 10. Just keep swimming

 Well, not really swimming, but anyone who’s seen Finding Nemo will know what we mean!
-It’s about keeping moving forward no matter what happens.
+It’s about continuing to move forward no matter what happens.
 It’s about consistency, or what happens most of the time, that matters.